 The Centre can assess your company’s supply chain, or specific areas within your supply chain, in terms of child rights topics.
 The aim of this service is to give you a comprehensive understanding of where your operations have a direct and indirect impact on children and to present you with recommendations on how to manage potential and identified risks.

 To date, our teams have conducted on-site assessments across a wide range of agriculture and manufacturing settings.
-Our experienced local teams on the ground are experts in conducting assessments on site in factories, farms, plantations, forests, gardens, small workshops, homeworking sites and sub-contracting factories.
+Our experienced local teams on the ground are experts in conducting assessments on site in factories, farms, plantations, forests, gardens, small workshops, homeworking sites, raw material sites including mines and sub-contracting factories.

 We also offer targeted assessments that focus on a specific child rights impact area including, but not limited to, child labour, education, childcare, young worker protection but also link our assessments to other potential key risks such as recruitment practices and environmental impact.
 Our assessments are always customisable to ensure they meet your changing needs.